sagemathinc/cocalc_tutorial/students/students_tuto.md

 It is more than likely that you will be assigned assignments.
 When this happens you will have your own copy of the work you need to complete, so you can do all your changes/scripts in there.

-Also, note the assignments will have been assigned a **due** date after which submission cannot be made.
+Also, note the assignments will have been collected at a **due** date, after which further changes won't be seen by the teacher.

 It is also possible that as part of the assignment you need to add scripts, a report, or additional files.
 Make sure that they are all self contained in the directory of the assignment.
 When your coursework is collected the lecturers will get a copy of the assignment directory, so if you misplaced the documents they will not have access to them, and your marks will suffer.